You are here

 Latinx is a gender-neutral term used primarily by English-speaking people in the U.S. Latinx is a research-based designation, rather than community-based language.
 Only use Latinx if someone has said they identify that way; it is not accepted or used by many Latinos.

-Latine, a term created by LGBTQI+ Spanish speakers, uses the letter "e" to illustrate gender inclusivity within existing Spanish pronunciation.
+Latine, a term created by LGBTQI+ Spanish speakers, is a gender-neutral term that uses existing Spanish pronunciation.

 Not everyone with Latin American heritage uses Latine or Latinx, many continue to use Latino as a gender-neutral default.
 Use specific language (e.g., Guatemalan American, if appropriate) and ask for personal identity preferences whenever possible.